End to End Monitoring of Citrix Workspace Environments

 At the same time, effective monitoring of Citrix workspaces requires end-to-end, correlated visibility – across the entire Citrix stack and including the infrastructure tiers that support the workspace service.
 This is where third-party monitoring solutions complement Citrix Director.
 This allows Citrix administration teams to accelerate problem diagnosis and prove it’s not Citrix that is the root cause of issues.

-Some Performance Problems Not Captured by Director, Which eG Enterprise Helps Detect
+Some Performance Problems Not Captured by Citrix Director, Which eG Enterprise Detects

 - Which Group Policy Client-Side Extension is taking high processing time and slowing down Citrix logon?